Important

 Groups sorted sequences into optimized batches.

-Efficiently allocates batches to the the provided GPU memories by estimating the memory footprint for each sequence length and batch size.
+Efficiently allocates batches to the provided GPU memories by estimating the memory footprint for each sequence length and batch size.

 Check out the rapidsai/crossfit repository for more information.